 Prior to joining GDEcD, Carr was Chief of Staff for U.S. Senator Johnny Isakson for six years.
 During his time in Washington, Carr advised the Senator on federal legislation, numerous judicial nominees for the U.S. Supreme Court and lower federal courts in Georgia and across the country.

-Carr began his career with Georgia Pacific, then practiced law with Alston & Bird LLP in Atlanta and later as vice president and general counsel for the Georgia Public Policy Foundation.
+Carr began his career with Georgia Pacific, then practiced law with Alston & Bird LLP in Atlanta and later served as Vice President and General Counsel for the Georgia Public Policy Foundation.

 A graduate from the University of Georgia’s Terry College of Business and Lumpkin School of Law, Carr is admitted to practice law in Georgia.

-Carr and his wife Joan Kirchner Carr have two daughters.
+Carr and his wife Joan have two daughters and live in Dunwoody.